Good nutrition, although important to all individuals, is especially important in the early years of a child’s life.

 The right nutrition helps to establish a good foundation that has implications on a number of aspects in a child’s life including future physical and mental health and academic achievement.

 - 30 percent of the members of households served by the Akron-Canton Regional Foodbank are children under the age of 18 years old.

-With strong community support like yours, your Foodbank remains dedicated to improving the lives of those children struggling with hunger, just like Alex and his mom Ebony.
+With strong community support like yours, your Foodbank remains dedicated to improving the lives of those children struggling with hunger, just like Angel and Omega and their mom Asia.